andyg7/News-Chat-App/README.md

 ## TODO

 - Add some sort of crypto to communications
-   - messages are sent in cleartext
+   - messages are sent in cleartext!
 - Add support for more types of commands user can use
   - specifically news api ones
 - Implement queued messages
 - Add groups